[Updated May 2021 with further useful information]

 - typical timescales and key stages of the matter

-The SRA has also announced that all firms must publish details of their complaints handling procedure on their websites and carry a new SRA digital badge that will be provided to all authorised bodies.
+The SRA has also announced that all firms must publish details of their complaints handling procedure on their websites (for a useful Complaints Procedure template from the SRA please click here) and carry a new SRA digital badge (for which click here) that will be provided to all authorised bodies.
 The digital badge is designed to:

 - assist consumer awareness and understanding of regulatory protections